Get Help Today(877) 648-4288

 How Long Does Psilocybin Mushroom Detox Take?

-Extended periods of mushroom abuse, however, may take longer to fully detoxify the body, particularly because the long-term effects of Hallucinogens are primarily psychological.
-As such, hallucinatory flashbacks (known as Hallucinogen Persisting Perception Disorder or HPPD) is the most commonly reported long-term symptom of mushroom abuse.
+Extended periods of Psilocybin Mushrooms abuse, however, may take longer to fully detoxify the body, particularly because the long-term effects of Hallucinogens are primarily psychological.
+Hallucinatory flashbacks and Hallucinogen-persisting perception disorder (HPPD) are the most commonly reported long-term symptom of mushroom abuse.
 HPPD involves random hallucinations and other visual disturbances (such as seeing moving lights or objects).

-If you’re looking for more information on psilocybin mushroom withdrawal or detox services, contact a recovery specialist today.
+If you’re looking for more information on withdrawal or detox services, contact a treatment provider today.

 What are you struggling with?